A note on parabolic Verma module homomorphisms over Kac-Moody Algebras

-In this paper, our research concerns itself with the hom-space between parabolic Verma modules of $\frakg$.
-Firstly, we extend the parabolic category $\catO_{S}$ over $\frakg$ firstly studied by Rocha-Caridi and Wallach \cite{RW} to a general case in where the parabolic subalgebra can be chosen for any subset $S$ of $I$.
-For any equivalence class $\Lambda \in P_S^+$, we introduce a reductive rule of hom-set between parabolic Verma modules which is studied in \cite{WX} for finite dimensional simple Lie algebras.
-For $S$ of finite type and an equivalence class $\Lambda$ of negative level, we introduce a finite truncation $\calC$ of $\catO_{S, \Lambda}$, which is a subcategory of $\catO_{S, \Lambda}$, then we determine a quotient category $\calD$ at the positive level, which is Ringel dual to $\calC$, under this dual, the parabolic Verma modules $M_S(\lambda)$ corresponding to smaller standard modules $V(\lambda')$ for some related weight $\lambda'$.
+In this paper, our research concerns itself with the hom-space between parabolic Verma modules of a symmetrizable Kac-Moody algebra $\frakg$.
+First, we extend the parabolic category $\catO_{S}$ over $\frakg$ first studied by Rocha-Caridi and Wallach \cite{RW} to a general case in where the parabolic subalgebra can be chosen for any subset $S$ of $I$.
+For any equivalence class $\Lambda \in P_S^+$, we introduce a reduction rule of hom-space between parabolic Verma modules, more precisely, we have the following theorem (i.e., Theorem \ref{Lmm}). \begin{theorem}~ For any subset $S$ of $I$, any weights $\lambda, \mu$ in $P_S^+$, let the subsets $S' \subset J$ of $I$ be defined in section ~\ref{Sec5}.
 Then we have a vector space isomorphism